-Based on a series of YA novels by Leigh Bardugo, Netflix’s Shadow and Bone is a world rich in fantastical characters and lore.
+Based on a series of YA novels by Leigh Bardugo, Netflix’s Shadow And Bone is a world rich in fantastical characters and lore.
 The show follows cartographer turned Sun Summoner Alina Starkov, her best friend Mal, and the criminal gang The Crows.
-While the show closely follows the events of Shadow and Bone — while weaving in the characters from Bardugo’s later series Six of Crows — fans of the book know that Season 1 is hardly the end of Alina’s story.
+While the series closely follows the events of Shadow And Bone — whilst weaving in the characters from Bardugo’s later series Six Of Crows — fans of the book know that Season 1 is hardly the end of Alina’s story.
 In fact, it’s just the beginning of a trilogy that sees her traveling all across her country of Ravka as she figures out how to close the shadowy Fold and outwit the mysterious Darkling.

-Another sign that the show could be renewed is the fact that it’s already critically acclaimed.
 “Let’s be real, though.
 Perfection is impossible to attain.
-However, this reviewer would argue that what writer/executive producer Eric Heisserer has created in Shadow and Bone, with the help of his team and author Leigh Bardugo, is close to perfection,” Sarah Musnicky wrote for Nightmarish Conjurings.
+However, this reviewer would argue that what writer/executive producer Eric Heisserer has created in Shadow And Bone, with the help of his team and author Leigh Bardugo, is close to perfection,” Sarah Musnicky wrote for Nightmarish Conjurings.

 Liz Shannon Miller at Collider praised the production, noting “it’s a beautifully made show, with the best visual touch beyond the effects being the costumes designed by Wendy Partridge, which lean heavily on Russian influences to make this world feel distinct and special from other fantasy tales.”